Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Isn’t chasing a spaceship the SOR’s job?"
 Clarke asked.

 "Too valuable, and still recovering from Capitol Station.
 Still, ships can’t fly forever.
-Eventually they’re going to land somewhere…"
+Eventually they’re going to land somewhere..."

 "...and JETS can pick them up when they do."
 Clarke nodded.
 "So, we need our informants to keep watch for this thing."